ahri/rake-vs/README.md

 $ rake -T
-rake build    # Build everything, as needed rake clean    # Remove all assemblies and test notes rake default  # Build and test everything, as needed rake push     # Push to git after testing rake test     # Run tests, as needed
+rake build    # Build everything, as needed rake clean    # Remove all assemblies and test notes rake push     # Push to git after testing rake test     # Run tests, as needed, this is the default action!

 $ rake clean test    # remove binaries and test everything
 $ rake clean build   # remove binaries and build everything, but don't test